-&lt;sup>22 Most MARC-based systems will allow only one date type, and the repository's ability to label dates will be very limited.
+22 Most MARC-based systems will allow only one date type, and the repository's ability to label dates will be very limited.
 EAD and other systems are more flexible in this area.

+not 1979-

-1979-1993 not 1979not 1979-(ongoing)
+not 1979-(ongoing) '''

 2.4.9 The date(s) of a unit being described must fall within the range of dates of the unit of which it forms a part.
 This rule applies to both dates of creation and dates of record-keeping activity.